Latest travel updates on Coronavirus (COVID19) here

 India—and especially the province of Rajasthan—is chaotic and colourful.
 While the country is laden with lavishness, it can also exasperate and confound the unprepared traveller.
 This all-gay tour of India fills a decadent 12 days with a 7th Wonder of the World, the Pink City of Jaipur and huge clouds of colour that define the world-famous Holi Festival.
 Please stand by for fiery feasts, local accommodations and a truly unique culture.

 Namaste!
 Welcome to New Delhi.
 Rebuilt seven times over the centuries, today Delhi marries modern hustle with historic highlights.
-After clearing customs and immigration at DEL Airport, an Out Adventures rep will transport you to our hotel, where a traditional Indian welcome awaits.
-We’ll have a kickoff meeting this evening, followed by a decadent Welcome Dinner.
+After clearing customs and immigration at DEL Airport, an Out Adventures rep will transport you to our hotel.
+We’ll have a kickoff meeting this evening at 5PM, followed by a decadent Welcome Dinner.

 For the first full day of our tour we’ll begin in Old Delhi with a visit to Jama Mosque.
 One of the world’s most beautiful Muslim temples, it was built by Shah Jahan in 1656.
 We’ll enjoy a walking tour as well as briefly drive past Red Fort.
 With our appetites revved up, a traditional Kashmiri lunch awaits, then we’ll hit up Humayun’s Tomb in New Delhi before enjoying another walking tour.
 We’ll be sure to swing by Presidential Palace (Rashtrapati Bhawan) and India Gate (this war memorial honours 90,000 Indian soldiers who lost their lives in WWI).
 This evening we meet with a prominent journalist and LGBTQ+ activist at the hotel, then he joins us for an optional dinner.